-Many drum companies are creating higher and higher quality drum sampling pads each and every year.
+Many drum and percussion companies are creating higher and higher quality drum sampling pads each and every year.
 Prices for these instruments range from inexpensive to very costly.
 We hope this list helps you decide on the perfect one for your setup.

-When it comes to buying an electronic sample pad, the experience is bit different than purchasing electronic drum kits.
+When it comes to buying an electronic sample pad, the experience is a bit different than purchasing electronic drum kits.
 An electronic percussion pad is essentially a tiny electronic drum set arranged in a portable fashion.

 What is an electronic drum pad?